 (Or rather My selected excerpts of history) because who could explain every major and miner event?

-Old dock near the site of the Seminole War Fort Anne, a blockhouse which guarded the old Haulover Canal.
+Kayaking along an old dock near the site of the Seminole War Fort Anne, a blockhouse which guarded the old Haulover Canal.

 Current map of the Space Coast around the cape

 Where would I start with the history of the Lagoon system?